Sports Nutrition Guidebook, 5th ed.

 - Chapter 1: Building a High-Energy Eating Plan

 - Chapter 2: Eating to Stay Healthy for the Long Run

 - Chapter 3: Breakfast: The Key to a Successful Sports Diet

 - Chapter 4: Lunch and Dinner: At Home, on the Run, and on the Road

 - Chapter 5: Between Meals: Snacking for Health and Sustained Energy

-- Chapter 6: Carbohydrates: Simplifying a Complex Topic
+- Chapter 6: Carbohydrate: Simplifying a Complex Topic

 - Chapter 7: Protein: Building and Repairing Muscles